livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 This file is responsible for:

-1. Defining canonical meanings for repository level terms.
+- Defining canonical meanings for repository level terms.
-2. Fixing canonical names for the fundamental graph object types and their related concepts.
+- Fixing canonical names for the fundamental graph object types and related concepts.
-3. Defining the naming and scoping terms used for apps, types, and domains.
+- Defining naming and scoping terms used for apps, types, and domains.
-4. Defining security vocabulary needed to interpret authorization, signing, and revocation rules.
+- Defining security vocabulary needed to interpret authorization, signing, rotation, and revocation rules.

 ### 2.2 Non responsibilities

 This file is not responsible for:

-1. Describing how managers execute validation or persistence.
+- Describing how managers execute validation, enforcement, or persistence.
-2. Defining the database schema, table layouts, or indexes.
+- Defining database schema, table layouts, or indexes.
-3. Defining envelope fields, request formats, or network message layouts.
+- Defining envelope fields, request formats, or network message layouts.
-4. Defining app specific schemas or object types.
+- Defining app specific schemas or app specific type catalogs.

 ## 3. Invariants and guarantees

 ### 3.1 Terminology invariants

-1. Terms defined in this file have a single authoritative meaning across the repository.
+- Terms defined in this file have a single authoritative meaning across the repository.
-2. The canonical graph object type names are Parent, Attribute, Edge, Rating, ACL.
+- The canonical graph object type names are Parent, Attribute, Edge, Rating, ACL.
-3. Canonical names must not be aliased, abbreviated, or replaced with synonyms in normative text.
+- Canonical names must not be aliased, abbreviated, or replaced with synonyms in normative text.
-4. If a document introduces a new term, it must define it locally or reference a file that defines it.
+- If a document introduces a new term, it must define it locally or reference a file that defines it.

 ### 3.2 Repository guarantees

-1. Any normative use of a term defined here is interpreted as the definition in this file.
+- Any normative use of a term defined here is interpreted as the definition in this file.
-2. Any conflicting definition elsewhere is treated as a specification error and must be corrected to match this file.
+- Any conflicting definition elsewhere is treated as a specification error and must be corrected to match this file.

 ## 4. Allowed and forbidden terminology usage

 ### 4.1 Allowed usage

-1. Using these terms verbatim as headings, identifiers, or normative labels.
+- Using these terms verbatim as headings, identifiers, or normative labels.
-2. Narrowing a term within a specific file if the file explicitly states the narrower scope and does not conflict with this file.
+- Narrowing a term within a specific file if the file explicitly states the narrower scope and does not conflict with this file.
-3. Referencing a different file for formal structure while keeping the term meaning consistent.
+- Referencing a different file for formal structure while keeping the term meaning consistent.

 ### 4.2 Forbidden usage

-1. Redefining a term in a different document without an explicit override statement and scope.
+- Redefining a term in a different document without an explicit override statement and scope.
-2. Using synonyms in place of canonical object type names in normative requirements.
+- Using synonyms in place of canonical object type names in normative requirements.
-3. Using the same word to refer to two different concepts, even if context appears clear.
+- Using the same word to refer to two different concepts, even if context appears clear.

 ## 5. System and runtime terms